 It is anticipated that the new pavements will be primarily supported on a layer of compacted structural fill, consisting of scarified, thoroughly moisture conditioned and recompacted existing soils.
-The on-site soils generally consist of silty sands, clayey sands, and sandy silts and are expected to possess R-values between 30 and 40.
-Therefore the subsequent pavement design is based upon a conservative R-value of 30.
-Any fill material imported to the site should have support characteristics equal to or greater than that of the on-site soils and be placed and compacted under engineering-controlled conditions.
-It is recommended that additional R-value testing be performed after completion of rough grading to verify the pavement support characteristics of the pavement subgrades following site grading.
+The on-site soils generally consist of silty sands and clayey sands.
+These soils are generally considered to possess fair to good pavement support characteristics.
+Based on the R-value testing performed as part of our scope for this project, the subsequent pavement designs are based upon an R-value of 33.
+Any fill material imported to the site should have support characteristics equal to or greater than that of the on-site soils and be placed and compacted under engineering controlled conditions.
+It is recommended that R-value testing be performed after the completion of rough grading to verify the R-value of the as-graded parking subgrade.